The mestiza muse

 Righteous Roots Clarifying Shampoo is a gentle, sulfate-free option that will not strip your hair of natural oils.
 The primary surfactant combination is gentle, eco-friendly, and biodegradable, all while being sustainably sourced.

-With these components carefully blended in one product you can be sure to achieve maximum results with minimal environmental impact!
+With these components carefully blended into one product you can be sure to achieve maximum results with minimal environmental impact!

 It is a Cruelty-Free and vegan-friendly formula.
 It does not contain parabens, silicones, sulfates, (DEA / MEA), propylene glycol, mineral oil, or phthalates.